g33kidd/g33kidd/README.md

 ### Hi there 👋

+Currently working on CheckOnMe (checkonmeapp.com), a safety based application using Elixir & Phoenix.

 <!--
 **g33kidd/g33kidd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.